19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Die Rolling Mechanics/Reroll Tokens.md

 # Reroll Tokens (Luck)

 Reroll Tokens are way to represent that the PCs are the main characters of the story and they are inherently lucky.
-Main characters can have a *little* plot armor.^
+Main characters can have a *little* plot armor. *"Cats can have little a salami"*.

 ## Gaining Reroll Tokens